What is an SSL Certificate and why should you need one?

 Although secure websites are now in favour over non-secure websites and gain a small but relevant boost in their position in the search results, it’s quite possible that in time Google and other major search engines will also begin to drop non-secure websites in their listings.
 It's not unreasonable to assume that eventually websites that have had the advantage of being on the first page will gradually disappear from the first page search results if they are considered a security risk.

 How to Get an SSL certificate for your website

 Even if your website doesn't have an enquiry form, login page or checkout page, or any means of inputting sensitive, private or financial information, you can still keep your website visitors feeling more secure and obtain the SEO benefits by installing an SSL Certificate on your site.
 But how do you get one?

 Usually, the best place to start is your web host provider.
 SSL certificates used to be quite expensive but now are much more affordable.
-Here at Studio Arts we provide SSL certificates for clients only and only recommend the ones we install.
+At Studio Arts we provide only high strength SSL certificates for clients only, and only recommend the ones we install.
 There are different types of SSL certificates and you need to make sure that the one you get for your website covers all your needs.